JuliaGraphics/Cairo.jl/samples/Samples.md

 ## Sample programs #

-This is roughly a copy of the sample code examples listed at [cairographics.org/samples](http://www.cairographics.org/samples/).
+This is roughly a copy of the sample code listed at [cairographics.org/samples](http://www.cairographics.org/samples/).
-These examples are C code and need a environment of a Cairo surface and Cairo Context.
+These examples are C code and assume that you've already set up a Cairo surface and Cairo Context.

-This (samples) directory contains independend julia programms that prefixes the orginal, ported code with the creation of a Surface and Context and an output routine to a .png file, rendering the current time into picture.
+This (samples) directory contains ports of these examples to julia, additionally creating the Surface and Context, adding a time-stamp to the image, and saving the result to a .png file.

 ### arc #